 Some agencies require that students complete a State Police Request for Criminal Record Check, and/or Child Abuse History Clearance before beginning a field placement at their agency.
-These costs and any others associated with background checks or the gathering of other agency required documents are the responsibility of the student or may be negotiated with the placing agency.
+Costs associated with background checks and any other agency required documents are the responsibility of the student or may be negotiated with the placing agency.